armstrap/armstrap-documentation/source/getting-started-eclipse-development-tools.rst

 3. Configure the C Project

-   * Give the project the name blinky, as seen in label mark 1 in picture.
+   * Give the project the name *blinky*, as seen in label mark 1 in picture.
    * Under **Project Type**, select the **Empty Project** option, as seen in label mark 2 in picture.
    * Under **Toolchains**, select **Cross GCC** option, as seen in label mark 3 in picture.